AGC General Meetings are held on:

 AGC business is conducted at the beginning of each meeting, plan accordingly

-*Important- when Andover schools are closed or delayed, due to inclement weather, The Andover Garden Club meeting is cancelled.
+*Please note - when Andover schools are closed or delayed, due to inclement weather, The Andover Garden Club meeting is cancelled.

-AGC General meetings are located:
+AGC General meetings are at:

-Central St., Andover, MA, unless otherwise noted.
+South Church Fellowship Hall, Central St., Andover, MA, unless otherwise noted.

 Date & Program

 Ifarm Permaculture Tour

 Ifarm's head permaculturist, Debby Richards, will lead the AGC group through the farm's two-acre, organic permaculture garden.
 She will describe the process of establishing and growing a sustainable and self-sufficient garden, including the use of sheet mulching, composting and the concepts of permaculture.
 Participants will have a chance to ask questions, to wander the garden, and to sample some of Ifarm's own herbs.

 Photos by F.Y.J Wheeler of iFarm Tour 10/3/17